-After you set up Exchange federation for a hybrid deployment scenario, when you try to use the Windows Azure Active Directory Sync tool to sync Windows Azure Active Directory (Windows Azure AD) with your on-premises Active Directory, the following issues may occur:
+After you set up Exchange federation for a hybrid deployment scenario, when you try to use the Microsoft Azure Active Directory Sync tool to sync Azure Active Directory (Azure AD) with your on-premises Active Directory, the following issues may occur:

 - Changes that are made to objects through the Exchange admin center or Exchange Online PowerShell aren't synced to the on-premises Active Directory installation.